-We expect that results from our Phase 1 clinical trial of ARV-110 will provide further data on the role of androgen receptor splice variant-7, or AR-V7, in prostate cancer.
-ARV-110 binds to full-length AR at its ligand-binding domain.
-AR-V7 is a truncated form of AR that lacks the ligand-binding domain necessary to bind with ARV-110 and which ARV-110 therefore does not degrade.
-AR exists as a dimer, a complex made up of two single AR proteins.
+We are developing additional PROTAC targeted protein degraders capable of degrading certain AR splice variants.
+We expect that results from our Phase 1/2 clinical trials of ARV-110 and ARV-766 will provide further data on the role of androgen receptor splice variant-7, or AR-V7, in prostate cancer.
+ARV-110 and ARV-766 bind to full-length AR at its ligand-binding domain.
+AR-V7 is a truncated form of AR that lacks the ligand-binding domain necessary to bind with ARV-110 and ARV-766 and which ARV-110 and ARV-766 therefore do not degrade.
+AR functions as a dimer, a complex made up of two individual AR proteins.
 AR-V7 can form a dimer with a full-length AR, and such non-identical protein dimers are called heterodimers.
-We believe that ARV-110, by degrading the full-length AR component of the heterodimer, will successfully inactivate AR-V7-directed signaling.
-Although shown as a heterodimer preclinically, there is uncertainty as to whether AR-V7 and AR form a heterodimer in patients' tumors.
-It is also possible that AR-V7 signals through V7-only dimers, which would be unaffected by ARV-110.
-Although the presence of AR-V7 has been shown to correlate with a lack of response to enzalutamide and abiraterone, a recent study demonstrated that approximately 40% of patients with AR-V7 expressing circulating tumor cells show a PSA response to enzalutamide.
-Given the evolving potential role of AR-V7 in prostate cancer, as a follow-on to ARV-110, we are exploring the identification and development of a PROTAC targeted protein degrader that can degrade AR-V7 directly, as well as other AR splice variants.
+We believe that ARV-110 and ARV-766, by degrading the full-length AR component of the heterodimer, could successfully inactivate AR-V7-directed signaling.
+Although shown to form a heterodimer preclinically, there is uncertainty as to whether AR-V7 and AR form a heterodimer in patients' tumors.
+It is also possible that AR-V7 signals through V7-only dimers, which would be unaffected by ARV-110 and ARV-766.
+Although the presence of AR-V7 has been shown to correlate with a lack of response to enzalutamide and abiraterone, a published study demonstrated that approximately 40% of patients with AR-V7 expressing circulating tumor cells show a PSA response to enzalutamide.
+Given the evolving potential role of AR-V7 in prostate cancer, as a follow-on to ARV-110 and ARV-766, we are exploring the identification and development of a PROTAC targeted protein degrader that can degrade AR-V7 directly, as well as other AR splice variants.

-ARV-471 for ER Degradation in Patients with Locally Advanced or Metastatic ER positive / HER2 Negative Breast Cancer
+ARV-471 for the Treatment of Patients with Locally Advanced or Metastatic ER Positive / HER2 Negative Breast Cancer

 We are developing ARV-471, an orally bioavailable ER degrading PROTAC targeted protein degrader, as an alternative to, and potentially more potent degrader than, the intramuscular injection fulvestrant and other selective ER degraders currently in development for the treatment of patients with locally advanced or metastatic ER positive / HER2 negative breast cancer.
-Similar to our AR program, we have chosen ER degradation as a therapeutic focus given the well-documented biology of ER signaling as a principal driver in breast cancer.
-ARV-471 has demonstrated activity in locally advanced or metastatic ER positive / HER2 negative breast cancer preclinical models.
-We plan to clinically investigate ARV-471 for use as a single agent and in combination with CDK 4/6 inhibitors such as palbociclib.
+Similar to our AR program, we have chosen ER degradation as a therapeutic focus given the well-documented biology of ER signaling as a principal driver in a high percentage of breast cancers.
+ARV-471 has demonstrated activity in ER positive breast cancer preclinical models.
+We are clinically investigating ARV-471 for use as a single agent and in combination with cyclin-dependent kinase (CDK) 4/6 inhibitors such as palbociclib.
 We believe ARV-471 has the potential to improve clinical outcomes over current standards of care for patients with locally advanced or metastatic ER positive / HER2 negative breast cancer.